cscheid/cscheid.net/advice/students.md

 writeup (I'm not going to hold it against you if you leave now and go read everything Guo has written.
 Seriously).

-It is more than a little embarassing for our field that the best way we know how to carry our day-to-day research is by interacting with computers through a command-line interface that's been the same for, more or less, 40 years.
+It is maybe a bit embarassing that the best way we know how to carry our day-to-day research is by interacting with computers through a command-line interface that's been the same for, more or less, 40 years.
 But them's the breaks, so my job is to make it